Royal Rajasthan

 Day 04: Agra/Fatehpur Sikri/Agra

-After that, we visit Fatehpur Sikri*.
+In the afternoon, we visit Fatehpur Sikri*.
 Built during the second half of the 16th century by the Moghul Emperor Akbar, this stunning complex was once the capital of the Moghul Empire.
-Just 10 years after its construction, the city with its beautiful temples, mosques and monuments was abandoned due to lack of water.
-Surprisingly, after over 445 years, many structures are still in existence and even used today including what ewas then one of the largest mosques in India and the artistically designed mausoleum of the revered Sufi saint, Salim Chisty.
-Evening is free for personal activities.
+Just 10 years after its construction, the city with its beautiful temples, mosques and monuments were abandoned due to lack of water.
+Surprisingly, many structures are still in existence and used even today including one of the largest mosques in India and the artistically designed mausoleum of the revered Sufi saint, Salim Chisty.
+Evening is free to wonder around this small-town housing three UNESCO World Heritage sites.
 (B, D)

 A countryside drive takes us to Ranthambore, the former hunting ground of the Maharajas of Jaipur.
 Ranthambore National Park lies at the edge of a plateau and is bounded to the north by the Banas River and to the south by the Chambal River.
 There are several lakes in the park.
 It is named for the historic Ranthambhore Fort*, which lies within the national park.
 The rugged terrain and the dense deciduous forests are major features of this national park, which has among the largest and most diverse collection of wildlife species in India.
-In the afternoon we take our first safari through the National Park, where we encounter a variety of mammals, including tigers.
-About 150 bird species habitat including variety of migratory birds during winter.
+In the afternoon we take a safari through the National Park, where we encounter a variety of mammals, including tigers.
+About 150 bird species have their habitat here and in winter a variety of migratory birds can be seen.

 Overnight: The Pugmark, Ranthambore (1 night) (B, L, D)